Minnesota has more COVID-19 deaths, fewer cases than Wisconsin — for now

 Genomic sequencing of virus samples could detail exactly how the virus spread in different paths through Minnesota and Wisconsin, but the number of samples for that kind of mapping is lacking.
 Gundersen Health System in La Crosse has been doing much of this sequencing work, and the growth in communities sending samples is telling.

 In May, Gundersen was collecting from 33 municipalities.
 Now, 150 communities are sending samples.
-Dr. Paraic Kenny, who is leading the sequencing work, said rural communities got lulled into lax compliance, which then meant the virus hit them harder when it arrived.
+Dr. Paraic Kenny, who is leading the sequencing work, said rural communities got lulled into lax compliance, which meant the virus hit them harder when it arrived.
 “It found a susceptible population that had grown pretty relaxed about protective measures,” he said.
-“In that setting, even the introduction of a couple of cases can lead to big growth due to churches, pot lucks, bars, family gatherings etc.”
+“In that setting, even the introduction of a couple of cases can lead to big growth due to churches, potlucks, bars, family gatherings, etcetera.”